mjordan/islandora_workbench_docs/docs/check.md

 !!! note
     If you're on Windows, you will likely need to run Workbench by explicitly invoking Python, e.g. `python workbench --config config.yml --check` instead of using `./workbench` as illustrated above.

-If you do this, Workbench will check the following conditions and report any errors that require your attention before proceding:
+If you do this, Workbench will check the following conditions and report any errors that require your attention before proceeding:

 * Configuration file
     * Whether your configuration file is valid YAML (i.e., no YAML syntax errors).